immerjs/immer/readme.md

 * Immer with proxies is roughly speaking twice as slow as a hand written reducer.
 This is in practice negligible.
 * Immer is roughly as fast as ImmutableJS.
 However, the _immutableJS + toJS_ makes clear the cost that often needs to be paid later; converting the immutableJS objects back to plain objects, to be able to pass them to components, over the network etc...
 (And there is also the upfront cost of converting data received from e.g. the server to immutable JS)
 * The ES5 implementation of Immer is significantly slower.
 For most reducers this won't matter, but reducers that process large amounts of data might benefit from not (or only partially) using an Immer producer.
 Luckily, Immer is fully opt-in.
-* The peeks in the _frozen_ versions of _just mutate_, _deepclone_ and _naive reducer_ come from the fact that they recursively freeze the full state tree, while the other test cases only freeze the modified parts of the tree.
+* The peaks in the _frozen_ versions of _just mutate_, _deepclone_ and _naive reducer_ come from the fact that they recursively freeze the full state tree, while the other test cases only freeze the modified parts of the tree.

 ## FAQ